pavel-drabushevich/tp-simple-import/Readme.md

 Script uses several third party libraries, please run `npm install` command to install them.

 Script has several parametrs, run `node import.js -h` command to see help.
-Csv files paths options have default values, please see begining of [import.js](https://github.com/pavel-drobushevich/tp-simple-import/blob/master/import.js) and files in this repository.
-But Targetprocess url and api token are important.
+Some of them have default values, please see begining of [import.js](https://github.com/pavel-drobushevich/tp-simple-import/blob/master/import.js).
+But it is better to specify them in command line.

 For example you can start import with following command

 ```
-node import.js -u http://targetprocess -t MTpGMjRERDMxODUzNDkasGHDsdQ0NEY4NkFFOEJCMjkzMw==
+node import.js -u http://targetprocess -t MTpGMjRERDMxODUzNDkasGHDsdQ0NEY4NkFFOEJCMjkzMw== -f Projects_List.csv
 ```

 Please open `<targetprocess_url>/api/v1/Authentication` page in your browser to get Targetprocess API token.